Jekwwer/Jekwwer/.github/ISSUE_TEMPLATE/OTHER_ISSUE.md

 ---
 name: Other Issue
 about: Use this template for any issues not covered by other templates
-title: "Issue: [Short Description]"
+title: 'Issue: [Short Description]'
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''
 ---

 ## Description